|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Example targets: governments and parliaments

-The increasing acceptance of internet petitions by governments and parliaments worldwide makes GoPetition an ideal partner for your campaign.
-(Please peruse some petition template ideas here).
-And regardless of jurisdictional issues, our services can be used for a variety of petitions addressed to governments at a local, county, state or national level or even internationally (for example, the UN).
-Our experience is that many of our clients' petitions have "persuasive effect" regardless of jurisdiction.
+GoPetition services can be used for a variety of petitions addressed to governments at a local, county, state or national level or even internationally (for example, the UN).
+Our experience is that many of our clients' petitions have "persuasive effect" even regardless of jurisdiction.
 Governments who ignore legitimate campaigns on technical grounds, do so at their own peril.
 GoPetition has many examples of well written petitions to a variety of local, state and national governments and parliaments and also to the United Nations (UN).
+Even petitions at GoPetition that do not strictly comply with jurisdictional standing orders, can still have powerful persuasive influence.

 The status of e-signatures